el-dee/panda3d-openvr/README.md

 ### Skeleton

 In samples/skeleton, you can find a demo using action manifest to animate the fingers of your virtual hands using the dynamic hand skeleton provided by OpenVR.
+See the sample README for where to find the hand models to use.

 ### Ralph